 The Sciences Faculty at Kent has developing depth and strengths in applied synthetic biology research.
 Example projects include:

-- Those in the Centre for Molecular Processing, which brings together different disciplines to apply synthetic biology approaches to tackle biological problems and challenges.
+- Those in the Centre for Industrial Biotechnology, which brings together different disciplines to apply synthetic biology approaches to tackle biological problems and challenges.
 The Centre also runs a taught MSc in Biotechnology and Bioengineering that covers the emergence and application of synthetic biology approaches.

 - Two BBSRC Networks in Industrial Biotechnology and Bioenergy (NIBB, BioProNET and Metals in Biology) that are run from Kent in collaboration with partners in Manchester and Durham to foster academic and industrial collaborations utilising synthetic biology approaches to addressing current industrial challenges.